 In this webinar you will learn how to introduce your students to Ozobot.
 We are excited that Rachel Sattin, teacher at the Sundance Elementary School in Calgary is sharing her experience with everybody.
 The presentation runs about 30 minutes followed by Q&A.

-Contact us with your webinar topic requests at:
+Contact us with your webinar topic requests or volunteer to co-host at: